-- (3) Upon the expiration of the subordination period, which occured on May 16, 2017, all of the subordinated units held by GasLog converted on a one-for-one basis into common units which participate pro rata with other common units in distributions of available cash.
-For further discussion, see "Item 8.
-Financial Information-Our Cash Distribution Policy-Subordination Period" in our Annual Report on Form 20-F. - (4) The operating days for our fleet are the total number of days in a given period that the vessels were in our possession less the total number of days off-hire not recoverable from the insurers.
+- (3) Upon the expiration of the subordination period, which occurred on May 16, 2017, the 9,822,358 subordinated units held by GasLog converted on a one-for-one basis into common units which participate pro rata with other common units in distributions of available cash.
+Consequently, earnings have been allocated to subordinated units and the weighted average number of subordinated units has been calculated only for the applicable period in 2017 during which they were entitled to distributions based on the Partnership Agreement (i.e., for the three months ended March 31, 2017). - (4) The operating days for our fleet are the total number of days in a given period that the vessels were in our possession less the total number of days off-hire not recoverable from the insurers.
 We define days off-hire as days lost to, among other things, operational deficiencies, dry-docking for repairs, maintenance or inspection, equipment breakdowns, special surveys and vessel upgrades, delays due to accidents, crew strikes, certain vessel detentions or similar problems, our failure to maintain the vessel in compliance with its specifications and contractual standards or to provide the required crew, or periods of commercial waiting time during which we do not earn charter hire.